Burgess Hill: 1700 to 1900

 In 1857, in an area now known as either 'the top of the town', or Hoadley's Corner, the Hoadley family of Heathfield established a large department store, of which the original building still stands, on the corner of Station Road and Junction Road.
 This successful business also had branches at nearby Ditchling, and Seaford too, but it was in Burgess Hill that the head offices were based.

-In 1876, a large house known as Wynnstay was constructed opposite Hoadley's store in Junction Road, and became the principal residence of Mr Sampson Copestake.
-Mr Copestake later provided land and money and to build a new Church in World's End, which later became the parish of St Andrew's in its own right.
+In 1876, a large house known as Wynnstay was constructed opposite Hoadley's store in Junction Road, and became the principal residence of Sampson Copestake.
+Copestake later provided land and money and to build a new Church in World's End, which later became the parish of St Andrew's in its own right.

 Wynnstay eventually became the Wynnstay Hydropathic Institution, known as the Hydro for short.
 The property was bought up and converted by a Professor Weidhaus when Copestake moved on, and converted to a nature cure establishment.
 It is thought that the views from the property, along with the fresh country air and proximity to Burgess Hill railway station, were the reasons for this enterprise.
 The Hydro remained until 1909, when the business was moved to Franklands, a large property to the south of the town.
 By 1914 Wynnstay had become a hotel and by the 1950s it was known as St Joseph's Convent and became a convent and school for Catholic children.

 In 1897 the Victoria Pleasure Gardens were opened by local household name Edwin Street, a well-known farmer and butcher.
 The gardens were opened in honour of Queen Victoria's Diamond Jubilee, and contained a large lake, which covered 3 acre, and what can only be described as a small early version of a roller coaster, known as a switchback (an alternative general term for a roller coaster).
 The lake was used for boating in the summer, and skating in the winter.
 The frozen lake was always tested by Mr Street, a man of 23 stone, before being used in the winter.
-This area is now the Victoria Business Park, an industrial estate.
+This area is now the Victoria Business Park, an industrial estate, where one of Burgess Hills oldest retailers Park Cameras is now located.